The happy and healthy life is built with good relationships

-If young people today, what their life goals are, the overwhelming majority will talk about accumulating wealth and becoming famous and powerful.
+If you ask young people today, what their life goals are, the overwhelming majority will talk about accumulating wealth and becoming famous and powerful.

 What do you think the Harvard Study revealed as the root of the good life?
 The good life is built on good relationships.

 As Waldinger put it, “The clearest message that we get from this 75-year study is this: Good relationships keep us happier and healthier.
 Period.”